 The Internet of Things (IoT) supports billions of connected devices that use both operational technology (OT) and IoT networks.
-IoT/OT devices and networks are often built using specialized protocols, and may prioritize operational challenges over security.
+IoT/OT devices and networks are often built using specialized protocols, and might prioritize operational challenges over security.

 When IoT/OT devices can't be protected by traditional security monitoring systems, each new wave of innovation increases the risk and possible attack surfaces across those IoT devices and OT networks.

 Microsoft Defender for IoT is a unified security solution built specifically to identify IoT and OT devices, vulnerabilities, and threats.
-Use Defender for IoT to secure your entire IoT/OT environment, including existing devices that may not have built-in security agents.
+Use Defender for IoT to secure your entire IoT/OT environment, including existing devices that might not have built-in security agents.

 Defender for IoT provides agentless, network layer monitoring, and integrates with both industrial equipment and security operation center (SOC) tools.

 If your IoT and OT devices don't have embedded security agents, they might remain unpatched, misconfigured, and invisible to IT and security teams.
 Unmonitored devices can be soft targets for threat actors looking to pivot deeper into corporate networks.

 Defender for IoT uses agentless monitoring to provide visibility and security across your network, and identifies specialized protocols, devices, or machine-to-machine (M2M) behaviors.